-After reading plenty of articles with headlines like “Energy Star Homes Pay for Themselves,” I learned that many of them (like this one) forget to tell you exactly how that happens.
+After reading plenty of articles with headlines like “Energy Star Homes Pay for Themselves,” I learned that many of them forget to tell you exactly how that happens.
 Instead, you get some info-fluff making empty claims about a mere $7 in yearly energy savings from using an EnergyStar computer monitor – which is barely enough to buy a giant bag of gummi bears.

 Let’s look at some recent facts about Energy Star appliances.